-- 5. All landscaping shall be sprinkled by an automatic sprinkling system. - 6.
-Earth mounds and berms shall be constructed with slopes no greater than one (1) foot vertical for each three (3) feet horizontal with at least two (2) foot flat on the top with adequate protection to prevent erosion. - d.
-Landscaped Buffers: All uses subject to the requirements of this Section that abut R-1, R-2, R-3, R-1MH and A-1Zoning Districts shall provide a landscaped buffer on that abutting side.
-Said buffer shall meet the following minimum requirements: - 1.
+- e.
+Landscaped Buffers: All uses subject to the requirements of this Section that abut R-1, R-2, R-3, R-1MH and A-1 Zoning Districts shall provide a landscape buffer on that abutting side and meet the following minimum requirements: - 1.
 The buffer shall be a minimum of 20 feet in width. - 2.
 The buffer shall be free of off-street parking and structures, other than structures placed there pursuant to this Section or Section 7.5.4c. - 3.
 Within the required buffer, a continuous landscape screen shall be planted and maintained.
 Said landscaping shall consist of massed evergreen and/or deciduous trees and shrubs of at least three and one-half feet in height and of such species as will produce, within three growing seasons, a screen at least six feet in height so as to continually restrict a clear view beyond said buffer strip. - 4.
 An opaque fence may be substituted in whole or in part for a continuous landscape screen if the Planning Commission determines that the landscape screen would be impractical or inappropriate.
 Such a fence shall be at least six feet in height. - 5.
 One canopy or evergreen tree shall be planted for every 20 feet or fraction thereof within the buffer area. - 6.
 An earth berm may be substituted for the required landscape screen or fence, provided the width of the buffer permits adequate space to allow the construction of a natural looking berm of at least six feet in height. - 7.
-Interconnectivity between zoning districts using pathways and sidewalks shall be encouraged when it is determined to enhance the quality of all developments affected. - e.
+Interconnectivity between zoning districts using pathways and sidewalks shall be encouraged when it is determined to enhance the quality of all developments affected.

+- f.
 Right-of-Way Landscaping: All uses subject to the requirements of this Section that abut rights-of-way shall provide the following landscaping on any abutting side: - 1.
 Any required planting strip shall be a minimum of 10 feet in width, except as provided in Section 7.5.6d. - 2.
 One canopy or evergreen tree, and five small shrubs shall be planted adjacent to the public right-of-way for each twenty-four lineal feet of frontage.
-Arrangement of trees and shrubs in clusters or groupings is encouraged, but in no case shall trees be more than thirty-five feet apart.

-- 3. A landscape screen, opaque fence, berm or combination thereof shall be established adjacent to the public right-of-way, such that it forms a continuous screen at least three feet in height. - f.
+Arrangement of trees and shrubs in clusters or groupings is encouraged, but in no case shall trees be more than thirty-five feet apart. - 3.
+A landscape screen, opaque fence, berm or combination thereof shall be established adjacent to the public right-of-way, such that it forms a continuous screen at least three feet in height. - g.
 Maintenance: It shall be the landowner's responsibility that any landscaping required under this Section be maintained in a healthy growing condition, neat, clean, healthy and orderly in appearance.
-This includes, among other things, proper pruning, mowing of lawns, weeding, removal of litter, replacement of plants when necessary, and the regular watering of all plants.
+This includes, among other things, proper pruning, mowing of lawns, weeding, removal of litter, replacement of plants when necessary, and the regular water of all plants.
 Failure to maintain these landscape areas in such a manner, and to remove and replace dead and diseased plants shall constitute a violation of this Ordinance.

-g.
+h.
 Existing Vegetation: